 Like his brothers, Kevin is a true Waterton local and outdoor enthusiast.
 He spent most of his childhood enjoying and exploring the hiking trails of both Waterton & Glacier National Parks.
 Through mountain climbing & scrambling he found a way to get closer to the stars.
 Kevin has reached the summit of every mountain in Waterton and a handful in Glacier.
 He has been a tour guide in Waterton for over 10 years, is a certified Professional Interpreter through the Interpretative Guides Association, and holds a Bachelor of Commerce (B.Comm) Degree.
 Always maximizing his time in the wilderness, Kevin can be found trail running, mountain biking, kayaking, swimming in glacier lakes, wildlife watching, and camping under the spectacular starry skies of the Waterton Glacier International Dark Sky Park.

 Michael is the youngest of the Robinson family.
 He graduated from the University of Calgary in 2016 with a business degree in Tourism and Marketing.
 He is a Professional Interpreter, as recognized by the Interpretive Guides Association.
 He has had the privilege to grow up observing his elder brothers learning from both their strengths and weaknesses.
 This has honed his skills and experience in both the tourism industry and mountain environment in the Waterton region.
-Michael has worked as a Tour Guide for the past 10 seasons in Waterton Lakes National Park.
+Michael has worked as a Tour Guide for over 10 seasons in Waterton Lakes National Park.
 He continually pursues his passion and desire to enhance tourism opportunities in Southern Alberta now with Dark Sky Guides!
 When Michael is free of prior commitments you'd be lucky to find him in some of the more remote regions of the Crown of the Continent.
 Ranging from hiking the last of the peaks within the Crown, camping at alpine lakes, photographing wildlife, identifying various plants and insects or simply sitting and contemplating the purity and sacredness found within the mountains.

 What others are saying about Us: